Yellow Foot Tortoise

 • Also known as Yellow-footed tortoise.

 • Look quite similar to Red-footed Tortoise.
-The difference is just the colour of the scale on the forelegs and their heads of the tortoises.
+The difference is just the color of the scale on the forelegs and the heads of the tortoises.

 • Their shell is wide and flat with light golden brown.